30 September 2018

 14 June 2017

-Jeffrey Peter Honey was sentenced to six months home detention at the Auckland District Court, after pleading guilty to one charge of insider trading under section 243(1)(a) and section 244 Financial Markets Conduct Act.
-Related media release: Insider trader sentenced.
+Jeffrey Peter Honey was sentenced yesterday to six months home detention at the Auckland District Court, after pleading guilty to one charge of insider trading under section 243(1)(a) and section 244 Financial Markets Conduct Act.
+Mr Honey admitted to being an information insider advising and encouraging another person to trade.

 11 April 2017